AUDIE CORNISH, HOST:

 CORNISH: Gary Loveman is CEO of Caesars Entertainment, the casino company.
 He's also been a member of President Obama's export council and a part of the Fix the Debt fiscal leadership council.
 Gary Loveman, thank you so much for speaking with us.

 LOVEMAN: Thank you, Audie.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.